jayunit100/tanzu-install-annotated/docs/index.md

     [2023-01-10T20:09:27.780Z]  Added installed package 'tkg-pkg'waiting for package: tkg-pkg
 ```

-# MAGIC PART: tkg-pkg and "Waiting for package" hot loop
+# MGMT 4: MAGIC PART: tkg-pkg and "Waiting for package" hot loop

 Just like the kind cluster.
 We let `tkg-pkg` pollute our cluster with all of our required management packages.
 Interesting to note here that
 packages we install are specific to the infrastructure provider.
 So, we must either have `ako-operator` on all clouds (probably not), or, we have a different version of `tkg-pkg` meta-package repo that is used depending on if your azure or AWS.